ayhem-b/Graduation_report/chaps/chpt3.typ

 - `sqlparse`
-    - Why you need it:

-        - Used internally by Django to format and parse SQL statements.
+    - Why you need it: Used internally by Django to format and parse SQL statements.

-        - Helps in operations like pretty-printing raw SQL in logs or admin.

     - Used for: Debugging SQL queries, Django's sqlmigrate command, and other internal formatting tasks.